DanteAlighierin/foot/README.md

 You should see a foot window open up, with random colored text.
 The window should close after ~1-2s.

-If using Clang (if using GCC, just skip to the next step), now do (this requires _llvm_ to have been installed):
+If using Clang, now do (this requires _llvm_ to have been installed):

 ```sh
 llvm-profdata merge default_*profraw --output=default.profdata